What makes your financial planning firm different from the competition, really?

 Model 1: McKinsey’s Seven “S’s”

 This framework was created by Tom Peters, Robert Waterman and Julien Philips at McKinsey in the 1980s.
-It looks a bit like this:

 This approach is highly useful to financial planners who are looking to identify their distinguishing traits, as it shows how a change in one area – e.g. Style – can affect other parts – e.g. Staff and Systems.

 Three of these “S’s” are classed as “hard” elements and include Systems, Strategy and Structure.
 These are usually easier for financial planners to identify within their own business, but it’s often hard to get a sustainable competitive advantage from them.

 Do clients really care, for instance, that you have offices in multiple parts of the country?